kfgodel/diamond/wiki/members_api_guide.md

 Even the declaring type is included as a comment at the end to discriminate overriding methods

 ### Executable
 Every type member, in Diamond, is treated as an executable member.
-Even fields, can be used as lambdas to be executed and produce side effects.
+Even fields can be used as lambdas to be executed and produce side effects.
-Depending on the type of member, the lambda invocation will have different semantics.
+Depending on the specific type of member, the lambda invocation will have different semantics.

 #### How to get a polymorphic lambda from a member: `Executable#asFunction()`
 The returned 'lambda' like object implements almost all the lambda interfaces,